youwen5/web/routes/software/+epilogue.typ

 a website you control.
 What if you want to define a custom reusable component?
 What if you want to programmatically do anything?

-Of course there are systems to give you more power
+Of course there are systems to give you more power #footnote[See
+  #link("https://mdxjs.com/")[MDX], which lets you write JSX inside Markdown],
-#footnote[#link("https://mdxjs.com/")[MDX]], but at the end of the day I think
-the principal issue is that you’re either hacking a programming system into a markup language or a markup language into a programming system.
+but at the end of the day I think the principal issue is that you’re either hacking a programming system into a markup language or a markup language into a programming system.
 The gold standard would be an actual markup language that treats programming as a first class citizen, or, equivalently, a programming language where markup is a first class citizen.

 #let TeXRaw = {
   set text(font: "New Computer Modern")